The Unholy Union

-The Unholy Union was a villainous professional wrestling tag team consisting of Alba Fyre and Isla Dawn.
+The Unholy Union was a Scottish villainous professional wrestling tag team consisting of Alba Fyre and Isla Dawn.
 They were best known for their tenures in WWE.

 History

 Feud and formation (2022–2023)

 On the 15 November 2022 episode of NXT, Fyre wrestled Mandy Rose for the NXT Women's Championship in Last Woman Standing match, a rematch from NXT Halloween Havoc, but she failed to win when a returning Dawn interfered to cost her the match.
 This led to a match between Fyre and Dawn at NXT Deadline on 10 December where Dawn was victorious.
 Fyre defeated Dawn in an Extreme Resolution match on the 3 January 2023 episode of NXT, and failed to win the NXT Women's Tag Team Championship three weeks later.
 Fyre turned heel again and joined forces with Dawn on the 31 January episode of NXT.

 Women's Tag Team Championship reigns (2023–2025)

 At NXT Stand & Deliver on 1 April, Fyre and Dawn defeated Fallon Henley and Kiana James to win the NXT Women's Tag Team Championship.
 As part of the 2023 WWE Draft, Fyre and Dawn were drafted to the SmackDown brand together.
 Fyre and Dawn made their SmackDown debut on 19 May, defeating Valentina Feroz and Yulisa Leon.
 On the 9 June episode of SmackDown, Fyre and Dawn were confronted by the WWE Women's Tag Team Champions Ronda Rousey and Shayna Baszler and challenged them to a unification match on the 23 June episode of SmackDown where Fyre and Dawn lost the match, ending their reign at 83 days and were recognised as the final NXT Women's Tag Team Champions.
 Fyre and Dawn returned on the 22 December episode of SmackDown to attack Damage CTRL during the Holiday Havoc Match.